 Honeydew: The desert is finished for the season.
 Mexican supplies have lowered down for the season as growing areas finish.
 Offshore dews are arriving now with 5's and 6's being the main sizes.
 The market is steady on all sizes.
 Quality is good on all of them.

 ONIONS Mike Gorczyca

-Truck availability is the main issue in the Onion World.
+Trucks, Trucks or I should say no trucks availability to load onions.
 Onion market out of all growing areas is steady on all sizes and colors.
 Quality is being reported as good.

 POTATOES Mike Gorczyca